-Fig.~\ref{fig:discs11} shows algorithm performance in EE scenario.
-Comparing \ours-Full and \ours-Action, \ours-Full saves around $15\%$ path length without an increase in the manipulation costs.
-Without a lazy buffer strategy, Greedy-Sampling spends more time on planning but yields much worse plans in general, e.g., additional $15\%$ actions in 5-discs instances.
+Fig.~\ref{fig:discs11} shows algorithm performance in EE scenario with $\rho=0.2$.
+Comparing \ours-Full and \ours-Action, \ours-Full saves around $15\%$ path length without an increase in the manipulation cost.
+Without the lazy buffer strategy, Greedy-Sampling spends more time on planning but yields much worse plans in general, e.g., additional $23\%$ actions in 5-discs instances.
 That is because \ours-Full allocates buffer poses avoiding future actions while immediately sampled buffer poses in Greedy-Sampling may block some of these actions.
-Due to the repeated buffer sampling, Greedy-Sampling cannot solve $60\%$ instances when $n=7$.
+Due to the repeated buffer sampling, Greedy-Sampling can only solve $40\%$ instances in $7-$object instances.
 However, Greedy-Sampling has reasonably good performance in the total path length despite the large number of actions, so allocating buffers near the goal pose is a good strategy for saving traveling costs.
-We also note that $\#$ actions as multiplies of actions reduce as $|\mathcal O|$ increases, which indicates a reducing difficulty in rearrangement.
+We also note that the number of actions as multiplies of $|\mathcal O|$ reduces as $|\mathcal O|$ increases, which indicates a reducing difficulty in rearrangement.
 That is because given a fixed density level, as $|\mathcal O|$ increases, the relative size of each object to the workspace is smaller, which makes it easier to find valid buffer poses.

+We also compare \ours variants with TRLB and MCTS in dense disc instances ($\rho=0.5$) of EE scenario.
+An example of the dense instance is shown in Fig.~\ref{fig:discInstance}[Right].
+While MCTS fails in all test cases, the results of other methods are shown in Fig.~\ref{fig:disc_11_dense}.
+Comparing \ours-Action and TRLB, the results suggest that considering buffer poses on top of other objects not only effectively increases the success rate, but also provides shorter paths with lower traveling cost and manipulation cost in dense test cases.
+Comparing \ours variants, \ours-Full saves $4.2\%-11.7\%$ traveling cost, but \ours-Action has a much higher success rate in 5-object instances, which is the hardest for buffer sampling as mentioned previously.

-Fig.~\ref{fig:discs31} shows algorithm performance in MB scenario.
-In instances where both \ours-Full and \ours-Action solved, \ours-Full saves $21\%$ traveling costs on average in 15-disc instances, but \ours-Full spends more time in computation.
-Due to the diversity of traveling costs in solutions, both methods considering full $\mathcal J(\Pi)$ fail in more instances than \ours-Action.
+Fig.~\ref{fig:discs31} shows algorithm performance in MB scenario with $\rho=0.2$.
+Compared with TRLB and MCTS, \ours variants save $32.2\%-47.4\%$ traveling cost, which indicates the performance gain of temporary object placement on top of other objects in MB scenarios.
+Compared with \ours-Action, \ours-Full saves $13.0\%$ traveling costs on average in 11-disc instances, but spends more time in computation.